MetaCell/c-elegans-app/ingestion/README.md

 To upload dataset files such as 3D neuron models, EM tile images and segmentations, use the `ingest add-dataset` subcommand.

 > [!WARNING]
 > Ensure that your files and directories adhere to the formatting guidelines outlined in the [ingestion format specification](format-ingestion.md).
+We validate this, so no issues should raise if by mistake you ingest these files.

 When using the `add-dataset` subcommand, don't forget to specify the dataset ID corresponding to the files you're uploading (we will remember you otherwise).
 The following flags help determine which files to upload: